 At Shortlist, we’re proud that over 70% of our leadership team and 65% of our overall employee base is female.
 While many of our clients use Shortlist specifically to help diversify their teams, we know that we still have a long way to go.

 For instance, we need better data to point to the performance of female candidates to prove to skeptical hiring managers what we already know from seemingly endless anecdotal evidence and decades of combined experience in management and recruitment: that on-the-job performance is a function of competency, intelligence and attitude, not gender.

 The researchers themselves highlighted several gender-related questions worthy of additional research, including how to attract and hire women who are seeking to re-enter the workforce after family leave.
 We also need to examine the organisations that have created a gender-diverse workforce across seniority levels and the practices they used to achieve this.
 We also need better data and examples that point to how we can reduce bias in the recruitment process for other minorities, such as LGBT or disabled candidates, both of which face discrimination when applying in many markets.

-This research has pointed to ways in which we can meaningfully reduce gender-related bias during recruitment.
+This research has pointed to ways in which we can meaningfully foster a gender-neutral hiring process during recruitment.
 At Shortlist, we’re actively working to further improve our process, including helping to diversify the workforce of sectors like energy that have traditionally been dominated by men.
 We’ll be highlighting examples of employer best practices and using data to connect the dots between recruitment practices and on-the-job performance.

 Send us your ideas and watch this space as we continue our journey to level the playing field for jobseekers.